Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution is awaiting further work as of 4/16/2018 after one patch set.

 #### Description:
-A number of accessibility/markup issues were identified in the Wikistats 2.0 extension beyond those already mentioned.
+Minor code changes can significantly increase a page's accessibility.
+Markup issues in the Wikistats 2.0 extension posed a variety of accessibility limiters.
+These included missing HTML attributes, labels, and tags, as well as inappropriate elements.
+These needed to be resolved with various small changes.

 #### Work performed:
 * Added `lang` attribute to `html` element.